Australian Association of Mathematics Teachers

-The Australian Association of Mathematics Teachers is the main representative organisation of mathematics teachers in Australia.
+The Australian Association of Mathematics Teachers (AAMT) is the main representative organisation of mathematics teachers in Australia.
 Membership is via affiliated state organisations.
 The AAMT conducts a number of activities including Reach for the stars, an activity for students, as well as submissions to government bodies and reports on issues relevant to mathematics teaching.

 Structure

 The AAMT is a federation of 8 affiliated associations of teachers of mathematics, one from each Australian State and Territory:

 The AAMT is governed by a council made up of a representatives from each of these associations, as well as an elected President, Treasurer, and either a President Elect or an Immediate Past President.

 The day-to-day affairs of the association are managed by an office staff based primarily in Canberra, Australian Capital Territory.

 Membership

 AAMT does not direct membership; members join their local affiliated association and are then automatically a member of AAMT.
 AAMT has approximately 4000 individual and institutional members.